Xinhua News Agency: History

-The predecessor to Xinhua was the Red China News Agency (紅色中華通訊社 (Hóngsè Zhōnghuá Tōngxùnshè)), founded in November 1931 as the Chinese Soviet Zone of Ruijin, Jiangxi province.
+The predecessor to Xinhua was the Red China News Agency (紅色中華通訊社 (Hóngsè Zhōnghuá Tōngxùnshè)), founded in November 1931 in Communist-controlled Ruijin, Jiangxi Province.
 It mostly republished news from its rival Central News Agency (CNA) for party and army officials.
-The agency got its name of Xinhua in November 1935, at the end of the Long March, in which the Chinese Red Army retreated from Jiangxi to Shaanxi.
+It was renamed the New China News Agency in November 1935 at the end of the Long March, in which the Chinese Red Army retreated from Jiangxi to Shaanxi.
 By the outbreak of the Second Sino-Japanese War in 1937, Xinhua's Reference News translated CNA news from the Kuomintang, and also international news from agencies like TASS and Havas.
 Xinhua first started using letterpress printing in 1940.

 During the Pacific War, the agency developed overseas broadcasting capabilities and established its first overseas branches.
 It began broadcasting to foreign countries in English in 1944.
 In 1949, Xinhua followed a subscription model instead of its previous limited distribution model.
 In the direct aftermath of the Chinese Civil War, the agency represented the People's Republic of China in countries and territories with which it had no diplomatic representation, such as British Hong Kong.
 In 1956, Xinhua began reporting on anti-Marxist and other opinions critical of the CCP.
 In 1957, Xinhua switched from a journal format to a newspaper format.

 The agency was described by media scholars as the "eyes and tongue" of the CCP, observing what is important for the masses and passing on the information.
 A former Xinhua director, Zheng Tao, noted that the agency was a bridge between the CCP, the government, and the people, communicating both the demands of the people and CCP policies.

 In 2018, the United States Department of Justice directed Xinhua's U.S. branch to register as a foreign agent under the Foreign Agents Registration Act.
 In 2020, the United States Department of State designated Xinhua and other state-owned media outlets as a foreign mission.
 Xinhua registered in the U.S. as a foreign agent in May 2021.

-In June 2022, Fu Hua, a member of the 20th Central Committee of the Chinese Communist Party and former CCP Committee Secretary of Beijing Daily, was appointed president of Xinhua.
+In June 2022, Fu Hua, a member of the 20th Central Committee of the Chinese Communist Party and former CCP committee secretary of Beijing Daily, was appointed president of Xinhua.
 In September 2022, Fu stated, "Xinhua will never depart from the party line, not even for a minute, nor stray from the path laid down by General Secretary Xi Jinping".